triggermesh/bumblebee/README.md

 ##### Store

-Store CE value as a Pipeline variable.
-Useful in combination with other operations.
-Variables are shared across pipelines and in theory may be used as a key and/or as a value.
+Store CE value as a pipeline variable.
+Useful in combination with the other operations.
+The variables are shared between the "context" and the "data" parts of the transformation pipeline.

-Example.
+##### Example 1

 Store CE type and source and add them into headers array in a payload.
 Also set a new CE type and save the original one in context extensions.